BugsXie/Conditional-EEG-Diffusion/README.md

 # Synthesizing EEG Signals from Event-Related Potential Paradigms with Conditional Diffusion Models

 ## Description
-Code associated with the paper "Synthesizing EEG Signals from Event-Related Potential Paradigms with Conditional Diffusion Models".
+Reproduce the work from the paper titled "Synthesizing EEG Signals from Event-Related Potential Paradigms with Conditional Diffusion Models".

 ## Installation
 ```